siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 // ...
 ```

-Then, we can define the shortcodes to create a `src` and reuse that function to create a `srcset` based on given widths or our fallback widths from the constants previously set:
+Then, we can define the shortcodes to create a `src` and reuse that function to create a `srcset`.
+These use the given widths or our fallback widths from the constants previously set:

 ```javascript
 // _11ty/shortcodes.js